OTI Festival 1973

 The OTI Festival 1973 (Segundo Grande Prêmio da Canção Ibero-Americana, Segundo Gran Premio de la Canción Iberoamericana) was the second edition of the OTI Festival, held on 10 November 1973 at the Palácio das Artes in Belo Horizonte, Brazil, and presented by Walter Forster and Íris Lettieri.
 It was organised by the Organização da Televisão Ibero-americana (OTI) and host broadcaster TV Itacolomi on behalf of Rede Tupi, who staged the event after winning the 1972 festival for Brazil with the song "Diálogo" by Claudia Regina and Tobías.

 Broadcasters from fourteen countries took part, with Mexico competing for the first time and joining the original thirteen participating countries from the previous contest.
 Ecuador, who was also going to join for the first time, made a late withdrawal.
-The winner was the song "Qué alegre va María" performed by Imelda Miller representing Mexico.
-A tie for the first place occurred at the end of the jury voting, with the entry from Mexico tying on points with "El mundo gira por tu amor" by Gabriela de Jesús representing Peru, and winning after applying the tiebreaker procedure.
+The winner was the song "Qué alegre va María", written by Celia Bonfil, and performed by Imelda Miller representing Mexico.
+A tie for the first place occurred at the end of the jury voting, with the entry from Mexico tying on points with "El mundo gira por tu amor", written by Jaime Delgado Aparicio and Mario Cavagnaro, and performed by Gabriela de Jesús representing Peru, and winning after applying the tiebreaker procedure.

 Location

 Palácio das Artes, Belo Horizonte – host venue of the OTI Festival 1973.

 According to the rules of the OTI Festival at the time, the winning broadcaster of the previous edition would host the festival the following year.
 The Organização da Televisão Ibero-americana (OTI) designated Rede Tupi, which was the winning broadcaster of the first edition with the song "Diálogo" performed by Claudia Regina and Tobías representing Brazil, as the host broadcaster of the second edition.

 The Rede Tupi hosting committee decided that Belo Horizonte was the most suitable city to host the OTI Festival.
 This decision was made because of the city's good infrastructure and its readiness for exposition and exhibition purposes.
-The venue of the festival was the Palácio das Artes, a very modern and vanguardist auditorium which was designed by Oscar Niemeyer and was inaugurated in 1971, two years before the festival took place.
+The venue of the festival was the Palácio das Artes, a modern and vanguardist auditorium which was designed by Oscar Niemeyer and was inaugurated in 1971, two years before the festival took place.
 The palace, which was one of the biggest concert halls in Brazil and Latin America, had a seating capacity for over 2,000 people, which makes it bigger than the venue of the previous edition in Madrid.
 Rede Tupi delegated the production of the festival to its local affiliate TV Itacolomi, which staged the event as part of its 18th anniversary celebrations.